camillatung/phd_thesis_markdown/source/08_chapter_3.md

 ### Physically Based Rendering

-Physically Based Rendering (PBR) is a collection of render techniques to generate objects which look more realistic and accurate.
-[6] When we add material to an object using PBR, we usually provide the following information as parameters:
+Physically Based Rendering (PBR) is a collection of render techniques to generate objects which look more realistic and accurate [6].
+When we add material to an object using PBR, we usually provide the following information as parameters:

 - Albedo \newline
 It is also known as the diffuse map.
-It is one of the factors that determines the amount of light reflected is material because it measures how much light that hits a surface is reflected without being absorbed.
-[7] The light reflected would become visible.
+It is one of the factors that determines the amount of light reflected is material because it measures how much light that hits a surface is reflected without being absorbed [7].
+The light reflected would become visible.
 Figure 3.33 shows an example.

     ![A diffuse map of bamboo wood](https://lh3.googleusercontent.com/vJs_Ltqm_3R5jz6B3iAeeWdNA2aDUPH9Xgdtck-ocoNQyhS9gNGf1zdt3jCnsMVJGGX9Ghys7yg){width=50%}